Our PhD Programme

 To be admitted to this programme, students must fulfill the department’s admission requirements and prove adequate knowledge of research methodology and the history of philosophy.
 Supplementary oral examinations might be required.

 A thesis is completed on a topic chosen in consultation with the department and written under supervision.
-Four seminars and a doctoral defense (of either the proposal or the thesis) are required in accordance with the general regulations of the Faculty of Humanities.
+A doctoral defence (viva voce) of the thesis is required in accordance with the general regulations of the Faculty of Humanities.

 ADMISSION TO DOCTORATE (SOUTH AFRICAN STUDENTS)